raczynskid/SovietHorror/README.md

 Core gameplay mechanics (as intended - current state may vary):

 - pick your fights - the outcome of a fight depends less on reaction speed and more on picking a place to make your stand.
-- environment matters - environment is partially destructible and ineracts with itself - can lead to emergent chain reactions positive or negative for the player.
+- environment matters - environment is partially destructible and ineracts with itself - can lead to emergent chain reactions positive or negative for the player.<br>

 ![environment](Examples/sample1.gif)

 - light affects the environment - in an underground bunker, light is scarce and the creatures that live there are affected by it.
-The player can manipulate the light sources to their advantage, but need to be careful with their weapon - if you destroy the few light sources you have, your chances in the dark drastically drop.
+The player can manipulate the light sources to their advantage, but need to be careful with their weapon - if you destroy the few light sources you have, your chances in the dark drastically drop.<br>

 ![light](Examples/sample2.gif)

-- adapt the movement - player can jump, roll, slide, shoot and use melee attacks to overcome the obstacles and get an advantage over the enemy
+- adapt the movement - player can jump, roll, slide, shoot and use melee attacks to overcome the obstacles and get an advantage over the enemy<br>

 ![movement](Examples/scene4.gif)

 Currently developed on Godot 3.2.2, Aseprite used for 2D asset creation and animation.